thekana/ksql/design-proposals/klip-59-json-functions.md

 * Akin to SQL's `NULL`, JSON's `null` is a marker of absent value, so semantics does not change.
 * Returning SQL `NULL` would make it impossible to serialize any input to JSON `null`.

+## Design

+Akin to the existing `EXTRACTJSONFIELD` and `JSON_ARRAY_CONTAINS`, the general workflow for all functions is to parse the given string(s) into jackson's `JsonNode`s and perform manipulations according to the functions' specifications.

+This approach might be suboptimal from the performance point of view since every function invocation completely deserializes the entire structure and then serializes the result back.
+However, I would argue that the best option for performance-sensitive JSON manipulation is the introduction of native JSON types that avoid the serde step altogether.
+In turn, string manipulation is easy to implement, and it enables the majority of common use cases.

 ## Test Plan

 Add unit tests, QTT tests for the new functions.